Ntopo1/Python-Day2/README.md

 <p align="center">
 <img src="https://i.imgur.com/muLupyx.png" height="80%" width="80%" alt="Tip"/>
 </p><br />
 I had to look up how to format the bill so that it always shows 2 decimal places.
-The {:.2f} forces Python to format the answer correctly.
+The {:.2f} code forces Python to format the answer correctly.
 <br />
 <br />
 <br />